-The Office of Human Resources is implementing a new program, HR Advocate, effective May 20, 2014.
-HR Advocate will allow us to better assist employees, managers/supervisors and departments by processing and tracking information in one central location for the following items:
+The Office of Human Resources implemented a new program, HR Advocate, on May 20, 2014.
+HR Advocate allows us to better assist employees, managers/supervisors and departments by processing and tracking information in one central location for the following items:

-Information and/or incident reports will be submitted online using the Public Incident Reporting form.
-Please begin using this online form for the above items as of May 20, 2014.
+Information and/or incident reports should be submitted online using the Public Incident Reporting form.

 Please remember that this online form should be utilized to report all accidents, injuries, and near miss incidents (safety hazards) that have occurred to either:

 - anyone on OSU controlled property or

 - OSU employees in the course and scope of their employment

 For accidents or injuries to non-employees, an OSU employee should be notified of the incident and complete the form on behalf of the non-employee.

 For accidents or injuries to OSU employees, OSU requires that the injured worker’s manager/supervisor complete the form.
 This is to meet the requirement that the manager/supervisor has reviewed the accident and determined the appropriate corrective action(s) to avoid similar hazards in the future, and ensure existing safety hazards are immediately addressed.
 This may be in the form of the manager/supervisor identifying and addressing a hazard or unsafe condition (ex.: contacting appropriate people, such as facilities or custodial services to repair broken equipment or clean slip hazards), determining if a process or procedure can be improved to provide a safer work environment, determining whether additional safety training or personal protective equipment may be needed, or if other corrective action is needed (i.e., employee not adhering to trained safety processes).